 The world is a book and he who doesn’t travel only reads one page.
 This popular quote — from I don't know who — always ignites my heart.
 It makes me think again and again.
 As a child, I used to dream of traveling to far away places.
-I had this plastic globe kept in a corner of my … Continue reading Lessons From The Indian Globetrotter
+I'd this plastic globe kept in a … Continue reading Lessons From the Indian Globetrotter

-Percy, Pearl, Monaaz, Tinaaz, Zarin, Behram, Khusham, Minoo, Dinaz, Golom, Meher, Shireen, Natasha Delna, Oorvazi, Nainaz, Zubin, Kaizad, Yezdi, Dinyar, Arish and all such names are ringing in my head since morning!
+Percy, Pearl, Monaaz, Tinaaz, Zarin, Behram, Khusham, Minoo, Dinaz, Golom, Meher, Shireen, Natasha, Delna, Oorvazi, Nainaz, Zubin, Kaizad, Yezdi, Dinyar, Arish and all such names are ringing in my head since morning!
 Why?
 Today is Persian new year.
-As I raised my hands to wish my Parsi friends, on social media, I had a better … Continue reading Arey Dikra, Let’s PARSI!
+As I raised my hands to wish my Parsi friends, on social media, I'd a better idea. … Continue reading Arey Dikra, Let’s PARSI!

 Ghazal is a form of poetry.
 It’s my favorite and I remember listening to this poetry form since my childhood; thanks to my father.
-A ghazal may be understood as a poetic expression of both the pain of loss or separation and the beauty of love; in spite of that pain.
-But a ghazal has several … Continue reading The Neverending Ghazal Wave Of India
+A ghazal may be understood as a poetic expression of both the pain of loss or separation and the beauty of love; despite that pain.
+But a ghazal has several facets and has … Continue reading The Never-ending Ghazal Wave of India

 This is the story of a four-in-one man named Leon Periera from the heritage Christian village of Kurla, Mumbai.
 Leon was my classmate in HCHS.
-We had good times together but after school, we never met until we created a school WhatsApp group; 22 years later.
-After we met recently, I came to know so … Continue reading One Man, Four Facets
+We'd good times together but after school, we never met until we created a school WhatsApp group; 22 years later.
+After we met recently, I came to know so many … Continue reading One Man, Four Facets